masoodsm/HW7-CareerCoach-AI-Project/README.md

 - Downloadable PDF travel plan
 - Simple, user-friendly Streamlit UI

-🧠 How the AI Works
+🧠 How the AI/Code Works

 - User inputs destination, number of days, interests, and preferences
 - The OpenAI model: